-Participatory funding - Restoration of the roof of the Arces-de-Morteau farm
+Participatory funding - Restoring the roof of the Arces-de-Morteau farmhouse

-The house collections are the raison d'être of this museum, and are cared for daily by the museum's conservation team.
-Some of the museum's houses were brought back to the site more than thirty years ago, and are now in need of restoration.
-In 2021, it is the emblematic tuyé farmhouse from the Val de Morteau that is the focus of attention.
-The west side of its tavaillon roof (small spruce tiles), badly damaged by successive droughts, heavy rain and hail, must be completely redone.
-To do this, the Museum called on a traditional carpenter from the region, Mr Romain Poulet, one of the few who still makes these famous tavaillons.
+The house collections are the Museum's raison d'être, and are cared for daily by the Museum's conservation team.
+Some of the Museum's houses were brought to the site over thirty years ago, and are now in need of restoration.
+In 2021, the emblematic tuyé farmhouse from the Val de Morteau will be the focus of attention.
+The western section of its tavaillon roof (small spruce tiles), badly damaged by successive droughts, heavy rain and hailstorms, is to be completely rebuilt.
+To this end, the Museum called on the services of Romain Poulet, one of the region's traditional carpenters, one of the few still making the famous tavaillons.